carbon-tracker-initiative/ag-verification-dashboard/USER_GUIDE.md

 #### 1. Key Insights

 **Auto-generated findings:**
-- Financial quantification rates
+- Financial quantification patterns across companies
-- Temporal clarity patterns
+- Temporal clarity trends
 - Evidence depth analysis
+- Classification distribution insights
 - Actionable recommendations

 **How to use:**
 - Read insights top to bottom
-- Note recommendations for improvement
+- Note recommendations for improvement areas
-- Identify industry-wide trends
+- Identify industry-wide trends and patterns

 #### 2. Question Benchmark

 **Three sub-tabs:**

 **Top Performers:**
-- Questions with highest average scores
+- Questions with highest average evidence depth
-- Industry best practices
+- Industry best practices in disclosure
-- Topics with strong disclosure
+- Topics with strong documentation

 **Bottom Performers:**
-- Questions with lowest average scores
+- Questions with lowest average evidence depth
-- Improvement opportunities
+- Common disclosure gaps
-- Industry-wide gaps
+- Industry-wide improvement opportunities

 **High Variance:**
-- Questions with inconsistent scores across companies
+- Questions with inconsistent disclosure quality across companies
 - Shows where companies differ most
 - Competitive differentiation opportunities

 **How to use:**
-- Identify questions to prioritize for improvement
+- Identify high-priority questions for improvement
-- Learn from top-performing disclosures
+- Learn from well-documented disclosures
-- Understand industry baselines
+- Understand industry baselines and benchmarks

 #### 3. Company Comparison

-**5-Dimensional Radar Chart:**
+**4-Dimensional Radar Chart:**

 Compares companies on:
-1. **Financial Transparency** - Specificity of monetary amounts
+1. **Financial Transparency** - Percentage of snippets with financial quantification
-2. **Temporal Clarity** - Time-relevance of disclosures
+2. **Forward-Looking Maturity** - Percentage of future-oriented disclosures
-3. **Narrative Balance** - Risk/opportunity framing
+3. **Narrative Balance** - Percentage of balanced risk/opportunity framing
-4. **Evidence Depth** - Number of supporting snippets
+4. **Evidence Depth** - Average snippets per question (scaled to 0-100)
-5. **Disclosure Breadth** - Coverage across question categories

 **How to interpret:**
-- Larger area = better overall performance
+- Larger area = stronger performance across dimensions
-- Compare shapes to see different strengths
+- Compare shapes to see different strengths and weaknesses
 - Industry average shown for context

 **Strengths/Weaknesses:**
 - Listed below each company's radar chart
 - Based on comparison to industry average
-- Actionable insights for improvement
+- Identifies specific areas for improvement

 #### 4. Category Deep Dive

 **For each risk category:**

+**Key Metrics:**
+- Total evidence snippets in this category
+- Average evidence depth per question
+- Ranking across all categories

 **Classification Distribution:**
-- Pie chart showing breakdown by classification type
+- Breakdown by classification type
 - Percentages for Full/Partial/Unclear/No Disclosure

 **Company Rankings:**
 - Top companies in this category
-- Scores and grades
-- Comparative performance
+- Comparative evidence depth

-**Question Performance:**
-- Best and worst questions within category
-- Category-specific insights
+- Financial transparency rates

 **How to use:**
 - Focus on categories relevant to your interests
 - Identify category-specific leaders
 - Understand disclosure patterns per risk type
+- Recognize category-wide disclosure gaps

 ## Interpreting Results

-### What Makes a High-Quality Disclosure?
+### What Makes High-Quality Disclosure?

-**Excellent (Grade A: 90-100%):**
+**Excellent Disclosure:**
+- Complete, detailed information (FULL_DISCLOSURE classification)
-- Specific financial amounts ("$X million")
+- Specific financial amounts ("$50 million investment")
-- Current timeframe ("in 2024")
+- Current or forward-looking timeframe ("in 2024" or "by 2030")
 - Balanced risk/opportunity perspective
-- Multiple supporting snippets
+- Multiple supporting snippets per question
 - Clear, unambiguous language

-**Good (Grade B: 80-89%):**
+**Good Disclosure:**
+- Reasonable information provided (FULL or PARTIAL classification)
 - Some financial specificity
-- Generally current information
+- Generally current or forward-looking information
-- Reasonable framing
-- Adequate evidence
+- Adequate evidence (2-3 snippets per question)

-**Fair (Grade C: 70-79%):**
+**Moderate Disclosure:**
+- Partial information (PARTIAL classification)
 - Limited financial detail
-- Mix of current and unclear timeframes
+- Mix of timeframes
-- Some one-sided framing
-- Basic evidence
+- Minimal evidence (1-2 snippets per question)

-**Poor (Grade D: 60-69%):**
+**Poor Disclosure:**
-- Vague financial information
+- Vague or unclear information (UNCLEAR classification)
-- Mostly unclear or historical
-- Heavily one-sided or neutral
-- Minimal evidence

-**Failing (Grade F: Below 60%):**
 - No financial quantification
-- No clear timeframe
-- Purely factual or missing information
+- Unclear or historical timeframes only
-- Little to no supporting evidence
+- Very minimal evidence (0-1 snippets per question)

+**Disclosure Gaps:**
+- No meaningful disclosure found (NO_DISCLOSURE classification)
+- Zero snippets for the question
+- Clear area for improvement

 ### Red Flags

 Watch for:
-- **High "No Disclosure" percentages** - Missing information
+- **High NO_DISCLOSURE percentages** - Many missing answers
+- **Low evidence depth** - Insufficient supporting documentation
+- **Low financial transparency rate** - Vague, unquantified information
-- **Low temporal clarity** - Outdated information
+- **High historical focus** - Outdated information without current/future context
-- **Very low snippet counts** - Insufficient evidence
-- **Inconsistent category scores** - Uneven disclosure practices
+- **Unbalanced framing** - One-sided risk or opportunity focus

 ### Positive Indicators

 Look for:
-- **High full disclosure rates** - Comprehensive reporting
+- **High FULL_DISCLOSURE rates** - Comprehensive reporting
+- **Strong evidence depth** - Multiple supporting snippets per question
-- **Strong financial transparency** - Specific, quantified data
+- **High financial transparency** - Specific, quantified data
-- **Current timeframes** - Up-to-date information
+- **Forward-looking content** - Strategic, future-oriented information
 - **Balanced framing** - Risk and opportunity discussion
-- **High evidence depth** - Multiple supporting statements

 ## Frequently Asked Questions

 ### Q: What does "verified" mean?

 A: Verified results have been reviewed and potentially corrected through a verification process.
 Original results are the initial analysis before verification.
+Verification may remove low-quality snippets or correct classifications.

 ### Q: Why do some questions have no snippets?

-A: This indicates no disclosure was found for that question in the analyzed documents.
-This itself is meaningful - it shows a disclosure gap.
+A: This indicates no disclosure was found for that question in the analyzed documents (NO_DISCLOSURE classification).
+This itself is meaningful - it shows a disclosure gap that could be addressed.

 ### Q: How are categories assigned?

 A: Categories are predefined based on risk type:
-- Environmental Risk (climate, water, biodiversity, etc.)
+- **Environmental Risk** (climate, water, biodiversity, waste, etc.)
-- Human Health Risk (pesticides, food safety, etc.)
+- **Human Health Risk** (pesticides, food safety, product impacts, etc.)
-- Market/Business Risk (market volatility, competition, etc.)
+- **Market/Business Risk** (market volatility, competition, supply chain, etc.)
-- Regulatory/Financial Risk (compliance, litigation, etc.)
+- **Regulatory/Financial Risk** (compliance, litigation, regulatory changes, etc.)

-### Q: What's the difference between classification and score?
+### Q: What's the difference between classification and evidence depth?

-A: **Classification** (Full/Partial/Unclear/None) is a qualitative assessment of disclosure completeness. **Score** (0-100%) is a quantitative measure based on three dimensions.
-A disclosure can be classified as "Full" but still score low if it lacks financial detail or current timeframes.
+A: **Classification** (Full/Partial/Unclear/None) is a qualitative assessment of how well a disclosure addresses the question. **Evidence depth** is the number of supporting snippets found.
+Both are important - you want both high-quality (FULL_DISCLOSURE) and sufficient quantity (multiple snippets).

 ### Q: Can I export the data?

-A: Currently, the dashboard is view-only.
-For data export, contact your system administrator.
+A: Yes!
+Use the Excel export feature with `npm run export:excel` to generate comprehensive reports with all metrics and raw data.
+See the Excel Export Guide for details.

-### Q: Why do grades vary within a company?
+### Q: Why does disclosure quality vary within a company?

 A: Different questions address different topics.
 A company may excel at disclosing some risks (e.g., environmental) while underperforming on others (e.g., regulatory).
-Question-level grades show this variation.
+Question-level and category-level metrics show this variation.

 ### Q: What does "Multiple or Unclear" timeframe mean?

 A: The disclosure mentions multiple time periods without clarity, or provides no temporal context.
-This receives 0 points for temporal specificity.
+This makes it difficult to assess the current relevance of the information.

+### Q: How should I interpret distribution rates?

+A: Distribution rates show the *percentage* of snippets with certain characteristics:
+- **Financial Transparency Rate**: % of snippets with financial quantification
+- **Forward-Looking Rate**: % of snippets with future timeframes
+- **Narrative Balance Rate**: % of snippets with balanced risk/opportunity framing

+Higher percentages indicate better quality across these dimensions.

 ## Tips and Best Practices